-It is important to ensure integration with neighbouring territorial authorities that provide tracks within and bordering the Wellington city district, such as Hutt City and Porirua City Council and other providers such as the Department of Conservation and Greater

-Wellington Regional Council.
+It is important to ensure integration with neighbouring territorial authorities that provide tracks within and bordering Wellington City, such as Hutt City and Porirua City Council and other providers such as the Department of Conservation and Greater Wellington Regional Council.
 Tracks that cross boundaries need to be continuous and consistent.